grnnn/StoryTree/README.md

 ```

 **setCharacters** - Populates a StoryTree with a set of characters, can only be ran after SDB has been populated
-\n Arguments: String JSONPath
+Arguments: String JSONPath

 js:
 ```javascript